Ski helmet

 A ski helmet is a helmet specifically designed and constructed for winter sports.
-Use was rare until about 2000, but by about 2010 the majority of skiers and snowboarders in the US and Europe wore helmets.
-Helmets are available in many styles and typically consist of a hard plastic/resin shell with inner padding.
+Use was rare until about 2000, but by about 2010 the majority of skiers and snowboarders in the United States and Europe wore helmets.
+Helmets are available in many styles and typically consist of a hard plastic or resin shell with inner padding.
 Modern ski helmets may include many additional features, such as vents, earmuffs, headphones, goggle mounts, and camera mounts.

 Risks

 In terms of injuries per 1,000 skier or snowboarder days, Switzerland reports around 3.5, Norway 1.5, Vermont, US, 1.9, and Canada 2.5.
-The death rate in the US is about one per million visits, of which more than half are related to head injuries.
+The death rate in the United States is about one per million visits, of which more than half are related to head injuries.

 Studies from Switzerland, Germany, Austria, Norway and Canada show that the proportion of head injuries is estimated at 15% for ski injuries and 16% for snowboard injuries.
 74% of head injuries occur when skiers hit their head on the snow, 10% when they collide with other skiers, and 13% when they collide with fixed objects.